Contact Us

 Statute of limitation laws are mandatory time limits that the legal system puts into place to provide a general fairness and practicality when it comes to filing a lawsuit.
 Utah’s statute of limitations can range from one to eight years depending on the nature of the crime and who the lawsuit includes.
 In Utah, it is possible to have the time period extended.
 The time period could be extended based on “tolling,” a legal term used when someone is under the age of majority, 18 years old in Utah, or has a mental disability.
 If an individual suffers from a severe mental illness for many years and was harmed during this time, it is viewed as unfair to expect the individual to have the mental capacity to issue a lawsuit.
 (FindLaw.com)

-According to a report that was published 2014, Utah had a state debt of approximately $35.7 billion.
+According to a report that was published in 2014, Utah had a state debt of approximately $35.7 billion.
 The state debt per capita was $12,513.
-In 2015, Utah was named the 4th best in the country in “taxpayer surplus,” a term that is used to describe the amount each tax payer would receive if the state were to disburse its excess funds.
+In 2015, Utah was named the 4th best in the country in “taxpayer surplus,” a term that is used to describe the amount each taxpayer would receive if the state were to disburse its excess funds.
 With the number of unfunded retirement benefits included in the total debt, Utah’s state surplus climbed to $3.3 billion, a taxpayer surplus of $4,200.
 (Ballotpedia.org)

-In 2014, Utah had the lowest unemployment rate among is surrounding states at three and a half percent.
+In 2014, Utah had the lowest unemployment rate among its surrounding states at three and a half percent.
 Utah also had the lowest portion of residents that earned incomes below 100 percent of the federal poverty level.
 The median annual household income for Utah residents was $60,053.
 (Ballotpedia.org)

 Prestige Services, Inc. (PSI) works to ensure quality debt collection that works within Utah’s collection laws whether that means staying up to date on collection licenses, industry news, and economy data within the state.